 ED-SP 621.002.
-Advanced Counseling Exceptional Children/Youth and Their Parents Intensive study of behavioral management and enhancement of exceptional children's social skills is continued and expanded from the prerequisite course.
+Advanced Counseling Exceptional Children/Youth and Their Parents (2) Intensive study of behavioral management and enhancement of exceptional children's social skills is continued and expanded from the prerequisite course.
 Particular focus on the nurturance of the parent-teacher relationship will also be developed.
 Prerequisite: B or better in ED-SP 621.001.

 ED-SP 622.
-Advanced Curriculum Development, Learning Handicapped Within this course students are expected to integrate the competencies of the LH program, including a survey of the most current curriculum theories and techniques for LH students (grades K-12).
-Prerequisites: ED-SP 505, 507, 508, 542, 550, 621.
+Advanced Curriculum Development, Learning Handicapped Within this course students are expected to integrate the competencies of the LH program, including a survey of the most current curriculum theories and techniques for LH students (grades K-12), including strategies to promote cross-cultural communication and English as a second language (ESL).